2disbetter/MattBar/README.md

 o.bind("SUPER + ALT + comma", "Invoke last notification", "pkill -RTMIN+4 mattbar")
 ```

-There are a few more things that you can do if you want to go further in your dedication to MattBar use, but these are optional.
+Please note that the installation.md explains the additional things you need to for brightness and volume pop-ups.
 The bar is pretty flexible.
 You can just hide the Quattro bar with Super + Shift + Space.
 You don't have to terminate it, etc.
 I just REALLY prefer a taskbar that auto hides, and doesn't constantly changes the size of my open application windows.